google/if-this-then-ad/README.md

 Some examples to ignite the imagination (based on our experience):
 * Hot beverages can be advertised during the colder weather and cold beverages during the warm weather
 * An ice cream company can show ads when it’s hot
-* Insurance companies can show ads when there’s a storm or a floating
+* Insurance companies can show ads when there’s a storm or a flood
 * A hardware store might show ads for snow shovels when it snowed
 * Healthcare companies can advertise based on the pollen index and/or the air quality

 ## Benefits you get
 * Ads will reach their audience at the right time under the right circumstances
-* Advertisers can automate their campaign management in response to real time events
+* Advertisers can automate their campaign management in response to real-time events
 * Personalized ads and WOW effect on the end user side (since the user will see the right ad at the right time)

 ## Setup